 5 Things to Consider Before Implementing a Collaborative Solution

-Since it's coming up on the Fall, I thought I'd list a few things to consider if you are considering a collaborative solution for your school or organization.
+Here are a few things to consider if you are creating a collaborative solution for your school or organization.

 If you haven't read the Software and Information Industry Association (SIIA) Guide to implementing software you should.
 It offers some great advice about how to implement solutions, and barring the language for software that has to be installed on a device, the planning guide is excellent.
 K-12 SIIA Software Implementation Toolkit